 FAQs:

-What is heir property and why is it a challenge to sell in Florida?
+What is heir property, and why is it challenging to sell in Florida?

-Heir property refers to property passed down through generations without a will or probate.
+Heir property is passed down through generations without a will or probate.
 Selling it can be challenging due to the need for consent from all heirs and the complexities of state-specific inheritance laws.

-What role does probate court play in selling inherited property in Florida?
+What role does the probate court play in selling inherited property in Florida?

 How does Florida law affect the sale of homestead properties?